carlos-lopez-glb/bootcamp/README.md

-# Welcome to the Code Your Future "Bootcamp" for Globers!
+# Welcome to the Code Your Future "Bootcamp" for Interns!

 Please, use this repository as a base for your training.
 The idea is to fork this project so everyone use the same folder structure for the exercises.